 My screen finally arrived and I’ve spent a couple of days playing with it.
 It is the screen I wanted, and I tried to search about it quite a lot, but the English content about it is quite limited, so I decide to write one here, in case you’re looking for some reviews before buying it.

 In the specs, this screen is completely a steal.
-32 inches, QHD (2560×1440) resolution, AMVA 10 bit panel (so 1.07 billion of colors), stand which supports titling, pivoting etc,… And it’s only 4390 SEK here (equivalent to 534 USD, but hey, I am in Sweden, where everything is crazy expensive, remember?), which is even cheaper than many other 27″ QHD screens.
+32 inches, QHD (2560×1440) resolution, AMVA native 10-bit panel (without RFC, so 1.07 billion of true colors), stand which supports titling, pivoting etc,… And it’s only 4390 SEK here (equivalent to 534 USD, but hey, I am in Sweden, where everything is crazily expensive, remember?), which is even cheaper than many other 27″ QHD screens.
 I have a habit (not sure good or bad) of checking everything before buying, and this is the list I come up with:

 + Big size.
 32″ 2560×1440 is just right, considering the distance between my eyes and the screen.
 27″ QHD is a bit small, while 32″ 4k is a bit too much pixels (which makes thing smaller than I’d like).
 And 4k non-TN panel screens are much more expensive currently.